 - As you see, the whole Chrome history will be completely copied on the .doc file.
 Such a list will be ordered by date and time!

 This other method is a little difficult as you will have to fumble among Windows folders.
 The whole procedure is availabe on http://dev.chromium.org .
 Reading from such a website: “The user data directory contains data specific to a given user.
 Some examples of this type of data are: history, bookmarks, and cookies.
 Note that in both XP and Vista, the profile name is included in the directory hierarchy.”

 If you are unsatisfied with these two method, then you should read my article on how to backup Google Chrome.
 Right there you will find a very useful piece of software which will interest you at a first glance!

 - export chrome history

-- export chrome history to excel
+- chrome export history

-- how to export chrome history
+- export google chrome history

 3 Comments to “How to Export Google Chrome History”